-How to play as Sage: Valorant’s healing Sentinel Agent | Dexerto.com
+How to play as Sage: Valorant’s healing Sentinel Agent - Dexerto

 Sage is at her best when defending against an offensive push from an enemy team.
 As explained by Maniac, Sage is all about gaining map control: “The amount of control that you can have over your opponent with Sage is so cool; it’s so helpful when you’re defending.”

-So what about Sage's talents on the Attack?
-Well the Sentinel Agent isn't just useful when on the back foot, as she can prevent your teammates from being traded during the round.
-If one of your Duelists gets the opening kill in a round, you can use your Slow Orb on key choke points where you'd expect a foe to attempt to get a trade to even out the numbers.
+So what about Sage’s talents on the Attack?
+Well, the Sentinel Agent isn’t just useful when on the back foot, as she can prevent your teammates from being traded during the round.
+If one of your Duelists gets the opening kill in a round, you can use your Slow Orb on key chokepoints where you’d expect a foe to attempt a trade to even out the numbers.

-Of course, there are ways to counter Sage’s Slow Orb and Barrier Orb – such as Jett using her Updraft and Tailwind abilities – but providing they’re used under the right circumstances, they can be a decisive factor in determining the outcome of a round… Making Sage a must-have Agent on any team.
+Of course, there are ways to counter Sage’s Slow Orb and Barrier Orb – such as Jett using her Updraft and Tailwind abilities – but providing they’re used under the right circumstances, they can be a decisive factor in determining the outcome of a round, making Sage a must-have Agent on any team.